Virtual visits: Brussels’ museums in your living room

 Engaging and innovative projects

 During your walk, make a stop at 253 rue Josaphat and take in the Maison des Femmes/Huis van de Vrouw, an institution for all women, regardless of their age, profession or culture.
-In normal times, it's a unique place for encounters and activities, a melting pot of origins, languages and social context.
-However, during the partial lockdown, you can enjoy their offer online.
+It's a unique place for encounters and activities, a melting pot of origins, languages and social context.
 Check out their Facebook page, it's full of useful information about their activities!

 Rue Josaphat 253 Josaphatstraat, 1030 SchaerbeekItinerary